umich-its-networking/git-training/ex-auto-merge.md

 ## Summary

-This same basic process is at work whether you're merging branches from differnt repositories or the same repository.
+This same basic process is at work whether you're merging branches from different repositories or the same repository.
 Git will auto merge if the changes on each branch are not too close together.
-To see what happens when the changes are too close to each other or are overlapping, continue to the [Merge Conflict]({{ "ex-merge-conflict" | relative_url }}) excersise.
+To see what happens when the changes are too close to each other or are overlapping, continue to the [Merge Conflict]({{ "ex-merge-conflict" | relative_url }}) exercise.